Omni Calculator logo

 What are factor pairs?

 Factor pairs are two numbers that, when multiplied together, result in a particular number.
-They are usually given as a set of factor pairs for a particular number, that is all of the pairs of numbers that, when multiplied together, equal the same number.
+They are usually given as a set of factor pairs for a specific number.
+This means that all the pairs of numbers, when multiplied together, equal the same number.

 Tip